breuerma/media-library-cleaner/README.md

 # Media Library Cleaner

 This project started as demo project for showing how to do some stuff with Spring Boot.
-It has proven quite useful to me so I decided to push it here.
+It has proven to be quite useful to me so I decided to push it online.

 ## What it does